jspreadsheet/plugins/properties/README.md

 ## About Jspreadsheet

 Jspreadsheet, a lightweight Vanilla JavaScript plugin, can help you create exceptional web-based interactive tables and spreadsheets.
 Compatible with most widely-used spreadsheet software, it offers users an unrivalled Excel-like user experience.
 It also works well with prominent modern frameworks and flexibly utilizes a large collection of events, extensions and configurations to meet different application requirements.
 Impress your clients with a better user experience and a great dynamic interactive data management tool.
-The jexcel extensions can be used to enhance the native capabilities.
+The jspreadsheet extensions can be used to enhance the native capabilities.

-Visit the jexcel <a href='https://jexcel.net/v7'>spreadsheet</a> website for more information.<br><br>
+Visit the jspreadsheet <a href='https://jspreadsheet.com/v7'>spreadsheet</a> website for more information.<br><br>

 ## plugin-spreadsheet-properties
-A plugin to edit the jexcel spreadsheet's main properties on the fly.
+A plugin to edit the jspreadsheet worksheets properties on the fly.

 <img src='https://jspreadsheet.com/templates/default/img/properties-spreadsheet-plugin-icon.png' width='80' align='left'>